mjpvz/KyotoLabExperimentServer/README.md

 17) test everything, submit data.
 Are your functions and html working properly?

-18) If yes, change  MTURK_SANDBOX to False in labExperiment.settings
+18) If yes, change  MTURK_SANDBOX to False in labExperiment.settings.
+This means that now the tasks will actually be submitted to mturk and not the sandbox

+19) Repeat step 10, make sure that celery is running.
+Each change in code (except in .html, .css and, .js) will reload celery.
+If at any moment code is not valid, celery will fail.
+As such, make sure it is running.

-19) Run the ./manage execute again as in step 17
+20) Run the ./manage execute again as in step 17